 NYIT designates the following categories of student information as public or "directory" information pursuant to existing laws, and may disclose or release the information without written consent.
-Students must inform the college if they do not want this information disclosed by filing a written request at the registrar's office.
+If students do not want this information disclosed, they must inform the college by filing a written request in the Office of the Registrar.
 Information includes: